RayReynolds/jenkins-docker/README.md

 ```
 My preference is to use a Centos 7 image.

-Enable the following in the Vagrantfile:
+Enable the following in the *Vagrantfile*:
 ```
 config.vm.network "forwarded_port", guest: 8080, host: 8080
 config.vm.network "public_network"